Merritt-Woodwork/merrittwoodwork.com/src/_staff/adam-thorpe.md

 ---
 name: Adam Thorpe
 title: Director of Classical Decoration
 quote: 'Woodworking is not only my job, but my passion.
-I am proud of the work we do and for the opportunity to be part of Merritt’s extraordinary team.'
+I am proud of the work that we do and for the opportunity to be a part of Merritt’s extraordinary team.'
 details: >-
   Adam started woodcarving at an early age in his father’s home workshop in England.
 He apprenticed with British Master Carver Ian Agrell, and went on to